abdulrahman-b0/HijrahDateTime/README.md

 The library provides a set of extensions for the java.time APIs to facilitate the work on hijrah dates and times.
 For example:

-- the library provides extensions for the `HijrahDate` to integrate it with this library's classes and functions.
+- The library provides extensions for the `HijrahDate` to integrate it with this library's classes and functions in `HijrahDates` singleton object.
-- the library provides extensions for the `Instant` to integrate it with this library's classes and functions.
+- The library provides extensions for the `Instant` to integrate it with this library's classes and functions in `Instants` singleton object.
-- the library provides extensions for the `LocalDate` class to convert it to `HijrahDate`.
-Same for other classes.

-For java developers, you can access those extensions by using the `HijrahDates`, and `Instants` singleton objects.
 More extensions to the java.time classes are planned to be added in the next releases, by the well of Allah.